maaami98/Evil-Twin-For-ESP8266/README.md

 ## Installation
 run 1.install_module.bat

-Change the com port number written in 2.flash.bat and run end reset esp8266
+Change the com port number written in 2.flash.bat and press reset on esp8266

 Change the com port number written in 3.upload_files.bat and run

 4.connect_serial.bat run and test!